tomwhite/covid-19-uk-data/README.md

 ## News

+* 12 May 2020.
+The [PHW dashboard][PHW-dashboard] data download link is no longer static - it changes every day, and there is no easy way to retrieve it, since it is dynamically generated in Tableau.
 * 1 May 2020.
 The NI Department of Health dashboard has been re-instated.
 * 28 April 2020.
 The NI Department of Health is no longer reporting the number of people tested, just the number of tests.
 * 21 April 2020.
 The PHA NI dashboard was [suspended](https://twitter.com/healthdpt/status/1252624119335706625) since it was reporting incorrect data.
 Test and total confirmed case numbers are being announced on Twitter by [@healthdpt](https://twitter.com/healthdpt).
 Area breakdowns are no longer being provided.